solana-foundation/solana-improvement-documents/proposals/0023-Diet-client-v0.md

  - The public keys or 'identities' of the validators who voted on that block.
  - The stake amounts of each of those validators.

-Explain the feature as if it was already implemented and you're explaining it to another Solana core contributor.
-The generally means:

-- Explain the proposed change and how it works
-- Where the feature fits in to the runtime, core, or relevant sub-system
-- How this feature was/could be implemented
-- Interaction with other features
-- Edge cases

 ## Impact